Consider Disney As A Value Play

-Disney (DIS) is facing structural headwinds that have led to a new growth strategy based on OTT offerings.
-If this will offset weakness from traditional distribution channels is a risky bet, but seems to be the most logical step for the company and if successful may lead to substantial upside in the medium-term.
+Disney (NYSE:DIS) is facing structural headwinds that have led to a new growth strategy based on OTT offerings.
+Whether this will offset weakness from traditional distribution channels is a risky bet, but seems to be the most logical step for the company, and if successful, may lead to substantial upside in the medium term.

 Business Overview